tomossmith/MS4-OutdoorWorld/README.md

     Customers could be able to book and pay for the equipment online, the system would then generate an email with a unique code that the customer could present in-store to collect the hire equipment.

+    * #### Product Reviews

+    Customers could leave reviews for products they have purchased in the store.
+    This can improve the shopping experience for others when browsing products and hopefully help promote sales for products receiving good reviews.

 ## <span id="database"><b>Database</b></span>

 <img src="" alt="Wireframe image for the database plans." width="50%">